Food

 puppy will have more digestive trouble.
 Treats that are reasonably

-balanced, such as Milk Bone Biscuits are OK, but since they are not
+balanced, such as Milk Bone Biscuits, but since they are not

 really all that great nutritionally, don't let them become an important